ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab07.md

 * Create a list of all the words that we can make with `myLetters` by looping through every word in `wordList` and checking if it can be made with `myLetters` - name this list `myWords`.
 You will want to call helper function `canWeMakeIt()`.

 * Create a dictionary of letter: pointValue pairs - name it `letterPoints`.
 The image below shows the Scrabble point value for each letter, but note that your dictionary keys should be the lower case letters.
-You should  add the **apostrophe symbol (`'`)** since some of the words in the text contain it. **Give it a value of 0.**
+Any character that is not shown in this image has a point value of 0.
+You don't have to add 0 point keys to your dictionary, rather make sure that your `getWordPoints` uses a point value of 0 if a letter is not in the provided dictionary.
 ![letter points](scrabble_letters.png){:height="200px"}

 * Create a list of tuples consisting of (pointValue, word) pairs by looping through the list `myWords` and getting the point value for each word - name this list of tuples `pointWordList`.
 To calculate pointValue, you will want to call helper function `getWordPoints()`.